portsoc/hangman-in-branches/README.md

 ## Todo

+You are expected to build your website in stages (not in one go!).
+So it is a good habit to leave notes reminding yourself of what needs to be done next.

-The user is only expected to guess alphabetical characters (not the symbols or punctuation within the word).
+- [ ] The user is only expected to guess alphabetical characters (not the symbols or punctuation within the word).
-Therefore we should only hide alphabetical characters from the user and display the rest.
+      Currently, the user cannot win the game because of this.

+- [ ] At the moment, the user can guess the same letter multiple times.
+      Our game should prevent this and display a message in such a case.

+- [ ] We have too many global variables and it is hard to keep track of the game's state.
+      We should start thinking about the maintainability of our system.

+- [ ] We have no way of restarting the game other than refreshing the page.

+- [ ] The stock image of the hangman should either be swapped or we should use a canvas to draw the hangman in stages.

 ## Further Exploration